Lectionary Bible Studies and Sermons

 The passage

 v47.
 Using the imagery of human creation, a creation from the dust of the earth, Paul gives an image of the stuff from which the second Adam, the resurrected Christ, is made.
-He is from heaven.
-Paul is not defining Christ's origin as such, he is just describing the element of his being; his body is spiritual - of heaven.
+He possesses a spiritual body which finds its origin in heaven.
+Paul is not defining Christ's origin as such, he is just describing the element of his being; his body is spiritual - of the heavenly domain.

 v48.
 The implication of Paul's argument now comes to a head.
 The resurrected Christ, who is the last Adam, will change (transform) our "mortal bodies into the likeness of his glorified body", Phil.3:21.
 Through our identification with Christ we will become as Christ is.
 The form of the first Adam, the earthly person, is our form.
 The form of the last Adam, the person from heaven, is the form of those "who are of heaven."
 Because we are "in" Christ, we will become as Christ is.

 v49.
 Paul finally encourages his readers to live as those who already possess the resurrection body of the person from heaven.
 There is a translation problem with this verse.
-Note the alternate reading "so let us bear the likeness of the man from heaven", NIV.
+Note the alternate reading in the NIV: "so let us bear the likeness of the man from heaven."
 This is the better reading.
 Paul is encouraging his readers to be what they are, Christ-like, heavenly men and women.

 Made like Christ